-Darlene Smith of Grenada was appointed by Governor Phil Bryant on February 3, 2015 to represent the 3rd Supreme Court District of the MS State Board of Cosmetology.
+Warren Rossi was appointed by Governor Tate Reeves in January 2021 and represents the 3rd Supreme Court District to the Mississippi State Board of Cosmetology.

 Deborah Coker became a Member of the MS State Board of Cosmetology in 2017.
 She received her Cosmetology certificate from Colvin’s School of Cosmetology.
 She completed Instructor training from the College of Cosmetology.
 She was a salon owner for 30 years in Macon, MS. She taught for 13 years at MS East Community College and two years at Holmes Community College.
 Ms. Coker’s leadership has expanded beyond the boundaries of a traditional Cosmetologist.
 She has had a positive impact on the field of Cosmetology in Mississippi as a student, instructor and salon owner.